nicusX/etcd-terraform-ansible-aws-sample/README.md

 # Provisioning etcd cluster on AWS using Terraform and Ansible

-The goal of this sample project is provisioning AWS infrastructure and installing a [etcd](https://coreos.com/etcd/) AH cluster.
+The goal of this sample project is provisioning AWS infrastructure and installing an [etcd](https://coreos.com/etcd/) HA cluster.
 The infrastructure is not production-ready, but get close to it.

 Infrastructure includes:

 - AWS VPC
-- HA setup, using separate Availability Zones for different nodes
+- HA setup: separate Availability Zones for different nodes
-- 3 etcd nodes cluster
+- 3 *etcd* nodes cluster, one per AZ
-- subnet separation between AZ, and between private (containing etcd nodes) and public subnets.
-- etcd exposed to the Internet through a AH load balancer
+- Private and public subnets, with *etcd* nodes not directly accessible from the internet, but exposed through a load balancer
-- Internal nodes managed through a *bastion* node, using SSH multiplexing
+- *Bastion* node, to manage internal nodes
 - Realistic firewall rules (Security Groups)

-Known simplifications:

-- Single keypair for Bastion and internal nodes
-- etcd exposed by HTTP (not HTTPS)
-- Simplified Ansible lifecycle: playbooks support changes in a simplistic way, including possibly unnecessary restarts.
-- Static cluster: adding a node require redeploying the cluster (but not necessarily destroying existing nodes)
-- The project is not using DNS.
-Setting stable internal and external DNS names, for Bastion and etcd nodes, would simplify SSH configuration, avoiding to generate ssh configuration dynamically (see "Generated SSH config", below)
+Still, there are some known simplifications, compared to a production-ready solution (See "Known simplifications", below)

 ## Requirements